reembarghouty-rgb/Comms-Feed/01-the-bet/diagnostic.md

 ## Scores

-### Contextual Moat — __/5
+### Contextual Moat
-*Workflow depth × switching cost.
-Would users leave in a weekend if a competitor showed up?*

 **Score rationale:** - 4
-- Workday Mobile is underused as a daily surface.
+- Mobile is underused as a daily surface.
 If Workday remains a place people visit only for administrative tasks, we leave value on the table.
 Communication Feed gives frontline workers a reason to come back every day because it helps them run the shift, not just update records.
 - It is not a standalone comms product.
 It sits on top of the workforce system of record.
 The feed can be personalized by schedule, role, training status, compliance context, and manager relationship in ways a generic communication tool cannot.

 **Named attacker (from partner challenge):**